 Accidents and first aid

-Every precaution is taken to ensure the safety of the children at all times and (Silsden Sprouts” is fully insured.
+Every precaution is taken to ensure the safety of the children at all times and “Silsden Sprouts” is fully insured.
 Our staff are trained in first aid and a first aid kit is kept on the premises.
 If your child has an accident whilst in our care, you will be informed when you collect your child.

 Medication